-In several situations, specific resources or properties may have differing operation-to-privilege mappings than the resource type-level mappings.
-In these cases, the resource type-level mappings need to be overridden.
+In several situations, specific resources or properties may have differing operation-to-privilege mappings than the resource type-level mappings need to be overridden.
 The PrivilegeRegistry schema defines the methodology for resource type-level operation-to-privilege mappings and related overrides.